 Perhaps some were wondering why last Monday’s lesson included counting by 2’s.
 Well, the reason for that is, if your child knows at least “2, 4, 6, 8, 10”, then teaching them even or odd numbers is much easier.
 I told my daughter, any number that ends with 2, 4, 6, 8, 0r 0 (the last number in 10) is even, anything else (1, 3, 5, 7, 9) is odd.
 You can use the number pattern from the .pdf from last week to help explain this even / odd skill.

-The free printable for this weeks lesson on zero can be downloaded by clicking here.
+The free printable for this weeks lesson on zero can be downloaded below.

 The original reason I created these printables was to help teach my daughter in a fun way the Grade 1 skill “Writing Numbers In Words“.
 And what could be more fun than colouring fun looking letter characters!